brocoders/generator-agonb/README.md

 yo agonb
 ```

 It's interactive and will ask for few questions:
+* Project technology (Ruby On Rails, NodeJs)
 * Project repository URL (SSH)
 * DataBase client (Default is `postgres`)